Welcome to The Glitched Chronicles

 Except Isadora had already anticipated him attempting that stunt, and had plans ready.

-We’re talking about becoming human and hiding in plain sight for decades, growing up magically glitched within a spiritual tradition so chaotic, so irreverent, so thoroughly unbothered by its own lack of institutional gravity that Alaric's surveillance apparatus keeps ignoring its members.
+We’re talking about becoming human and hiding in plain sight for decades, growing up within a spiritual tradition so chaotic, so irreverent, so thoroughly unbothered by its own lack of institutional gravity that Alaric's surveillance apparatus keeps ignoring its members.
 Think Tumblr with altars.
 Think shitposting as a sacred practice.
 Think the theological equivalent of hiding an arcane library in a meme account.

-Alaric expected her to emerge from the Underworld in her spiritual form or to be born as a Magi in a well-off family.
+Alaric expected Isadora to emerge from the Underworld in her spiritual form or to be born as a Magi in a well-off family.
 Not as someone in a fringe community that teaches the metaphysics of Up-Up, Down-Down.

 She's been three steps ahead the whole time.